Hilltop Country Day School: Other programs

 Hilltop also runs several ancillary programs.

 Extended Day and Enrichment Programs

-The Extended Day program provides both supervised homework help and Enrichment Program offerings including chess club, karate instruction, a robotics program and Kiddie Soccer.
+The Extended Day program provides supervised homework help.
+The Enrichment Program offerings including but not limited to running club and Kiddie Soccer.

 Summer programs

 Hilltop offers a summer camp experience called Camp Apogee.
 This camp is a blend of S.T.E.A.M enrichment and traditional summer fun and swimming in the afternoon at The Lake Mohawk Pool.
 Camp Apogee is for children ages 5 to 13 and is open to non-Hilltop students.